yang-a1/gen_analysis/genome-analysis-docs/docs/index.md

 │
 ├── notebooks          <- Jupyter notebooks.
 Naming convention is a number (for ordering), │                         the creator's initials, and a short `-` delimited description, e.g.
-│                         `1.0-jqp-initial-data-exploration`.
+│                         `1.0-jqp-initial-data-exploration`
 │
 ├── pyproject.toml     <- Project configuration file with package metadata for gen_analysis_module
 │                         and configuration for tools like black │
-├── references         <- Data dictionaries, manuals, and all other explanatory materials.
+├── references         <- Data dictionaries, manuals, and all other explanatory materials │
-│
 ├── reports            <- Generated analysis as HTML, PDF, LaTeX, etc.
 │   └── figures        <- Generated graphics and figures to be used in reporting